-NEW YORK — Bonhams is pleased to announce the complete line-up for the highly anticipated November 19 auction, The Montana Dueling Dinosaurs & Distinguished Fossils.
-The spectacular Montana Dueling Dinosaurs, a Nanotyrannus and ceratopsian which experts believe died together in a prehistoric death match, will headline the auction (est. $7,000,000-9,000,000).
-One of the most important North American fossils ever discovered, the Dueling Dinos have untold paleontological potential as their unmounted, fully-articulated skeletons could provide groundbreaking insight into life on earth during the Cretaceous period.
+NEW YORK — Bonhams is pleased to announce the complete line-up for the highly anticipated November 19 auction, The Montana Duelling Dinosaurs & Distinguished Fossils.
+The spectacular Montana Duelling Dinosaurs, a Nanotyrannus and ceratopsian which experts believe died together in a prehistoric death match, will headline the auction (est. $7,000,000-9,000,000).
+One of the most important North American fossils ever discovered, the Duelling Dinos have untold paleontological potential as their unmounted, fully-articulated skeletons could provide groundbreaking insight into life on earth during the Cretaceous period.

 Also from Montana comes a Triceratops skeleton, one of Cretaceous period's best-known behemoths (est. $700,000-900,000).
 Its famous three horns and bony frill may have had several purposes.
 Undoubtedly used as protection against its contemporaries, this distinctive skull structure may have also helped the herbivore uproot giant, prehistoric plants.

 Bonhams will also offer several fully-mounted skeletons from unusual Cretaceous period dinosaur species: a Thescelosaurus, an ornithopod which first appeared right before the catastrophic K-T extinction (est. $400,000-550,000); a Hypacrosaurus, an obscure duck-billed dinosaur species only formally named in 1994 (est. $175,000–225,000); and a juvenile Tenontosaurus with a fascinating pathology that indicates this diminutive dinosaur may have been attacked by a predator (est. $150,000-180,000).